Prior sample size extensions for assessing prior impact and prior--likelihood discordance: A General Formulation of Prior Sample Size

-We remark here that we use $S_K$ to estimate $R(n)$ instead of $\hat R(K)$ because $K$ needs to be chosen such that $n/K=O(n^{1/2})\rightarrow \infty$ and hence $\hat R(K)$ is often too far from $R(n)$.
-However, as long as we are able to choose $k_0$ such that $\hat M(k)$ for $k\ge k_0$ is reasonably linear in $k$, we can approximate $R(n)$ by the slope of $M(k)$, which can then be estimated via the least-squared estimator from regressing $\hat M(k)$ on $k$ for $k\ge k_0$.
-Furthermore, as we shall demonstrate in Section~\ref{s:ex}, the signs of $S_K$ and $R(K)$ can be different, with $S_K$ tending to reveal the conflict earlier than any $\{R(k), k=1,\ldots, K\}$ could.
-We believe this is largely due to the global nature of $S_K$ as well as the fact that even in the presence of a prior-likelihood conflict, the prior can still help to gain information before the likelihood becomes overwhelming.
-Indeed, it is also possible to have $S_k<0$ but $R(k)>0$ for all $k>k_{0}$, as in the case of ``too-good-to-be-true" super-information phenomenon revealed in Section \ref{s:ex}.
-In other words, $S_K$ does not discriminate between ``bad conflict" and ``good conflict", though the latter is much less likely in real applications.
+We use $S_K$ instead of $\hat R(K)$ to estimate $R(n)$ because $K$ needs to be chosen such that $n/K=O(n^{1/2})\rightarrow \infty$ and hence $\hat R(K)$ is often too far from $R(n)$.
+However, as long as we are able to choose $k_0$ such that $\hat M(k)$, for $k\ge k_0$, is reasonably linear in $k$, we can approximate $R(n)$ by the slope from regressing $\hat M(k)$ on $k$ for $k\ge k_0$.
+The theoretical and empirical evidence provided below indicates that this approximation is of practical value.
+Nevertheless, we do not have any evidence, nor intuition, to suggest that it cannot be improved; we hence invite readers to search for improvements.